-In this course students will gain knowledge and skills needed to enter the workforce as carpenters or building maintenance supervisors or to prepare for a postsecondary degree in construction management, architecture, or engineering.
+In this course students will agin knowledge and skills needed to enter the workforce as carpenters or building maintenance supervisors or to prepare for a postsecondary degree in construction management, architecture, or engineering.
 Students will acquire knowledge and skills in safety, tool usage, building materials, codes, and framing.
 For safety considerations, limiting course enrollment to 15 students is recommended.
-This course cannot be entered at mid-term.